-Special exhibitions in Europe and the U.S. for the public to view highlighted items prior to the auction will be held at The Museum of Style Icons in Newbridge, Ireland from March 10th to April 20th, Hard Rock New York from May 4th to May 10th, and at Julien’s Auctions Gallery in Beverly Hills from May 18th to May 28th, 2020.
+The new date for the collection’s exclusive exhibition in the U.S. for the public to view highlighted items prior to the auction will be held at Julien’s Auctions Gallery in Beverly Hills from August 31st to Friday, September 11th, 2020.

 Born William George Perks Jr. in Lewisham, South London on October 24th, 1936, Wyman began taking piano lessons at the age of 10 years old.
 He bought his first guitar, a Burns electric guitar in 1959, then fell in love with